AJTJ/high_frequency_trading_architecture/readme.md

 ## Fault tolerance and latency
 Fault tolerance and latency are crucial.
 And a crash could cause data loss.
 I'd ensure that the queue(s) is durable and supports persistence or replication to disk.
 Implementing retry logic and backpressure maintenance would ensure that no transactions are dropped or processed out of order due to system failures or delays.

-## Scalability
-The nice thing about this setup is that segues nicely into future scaling.
-The worker pool (and queues) could be expanded across multiple servers or nodes with minimal changes to the core architecture.
-It would also be a fairly seamless transition to using Kafka.

-## Is there a simpler way?
+# Is there a simpler way?
 Yea sure.
-There are certainly simpler versions of this that I could list.

 A very simple multi-threaded version would be to wrap a Mutex around each account.
 The mutex lock would avoid any race conditions and maintain account-level consistency.
 Mutexes are blocking constructs though, and will force threads to wait for the mutex to be released.
 This leads to contention and performance bottlenecks.
 Deadlocks might also occur if you are not careful.